Digital-Brendan/Student-Grade-Predictor/README.md

 # StudentGradePredictor
 WJEC Computer Science A-Level Unit 5

-"StudentGradePredictor" (henceforth referred to as the "Project", the "Coursework", or the "Program") and its contents are developed by and are property of Digital-Brendan (henceforth referred to as the "Developer").
+"StudentGradePredictor" (henceforth referred to as the "Project", the "Coursework", or the "Program") and its contents are developed by and are the sole property of Digital-Brendan (henceforth referred to as the "Developer").

 Any non-educational use of the Project, or any of its constituent parts, requires permission from the Developer.